kevinbullock/SAR-in-simple-terms/README.md

 3) monitor the integrity of costly infrastructures in the oil, gas and mining industries
 4) disasters preparedness or response: volcanoes could also be monitored to to try to model risk of eruptions.
 After an earthquake, you could measure the displacement of the surface for example.
 **Reference material:**
 - I found this to be very helpful, although it is technical https://asf.alaska.edu/information/sar-information/what-is-sar/
+- Helpful overview and diagrams https://pro.arcgis.com/en/pro-app/latest/help/analysis/image-analyst/introduction-to-synthetic-aperture-radar.htm